-Adding colored gels to your lighting setup can result in some really eye catching and interesting results.
-In this photography class Karl teams up with Broncolor’s Urs Recher to show you how you can get creative with different lighting gels.
+Adding coloured gels to your lighting setup can result in some really eye-catching and interesting results.
+In this photography class, Karl teams up with Broncolor’s Urs Recher to show you how you can get creative with different lighting gels.

 - How to use reflectors for fashion photography

-- Lean how to control shadows and add color
+- Learn how to control shadows and add colour

 - Different lighting modifiers for fashion photography

 - Working with models and giving creative direction

 For this shoot, I wanted to incorporate coloured lighting by using a combination of coloured gels and reflectors.
 In previous classes, you may have seen me use gels to add some subtle colour, but for this, I wanted something far more aggressive and dramatic.

 To do this I used a total of seven lights (five of which had gels on them) but it was important that I carefully control each light, it’s direction and power, if I was to achieve the shot I had imagined.

 To create the coloured effect that I wanted I used blue and red gels to reflect colour into the shadows on my model and carefully blended my two background lights to create a more purple light.

 Of the five lights used on the model, only two were direct light.
 I used the broncolor Satellite Staro as a gentle fill light for the face and shoulders and a picolite with a snoot as the key light on the face.